The Rolling Stones' Sir Mick Jagger and Keith Richards are heading back to the studio next week.

-The Rolling Stones are heading into the studio later this month.
+The Rolling Stones are heading back to the studio next week.

 When asked if Bill would rejoin the band, he added: ''I think he's up for it.
 We talked about it.
 I'll let you know when I can.''

-Bill first sat in on practices held in London last December, his first since leaving the group in 1992, which Keith admits he set up to entice Mick back to the group.
+Bill sat in on practices between the group held in London last December, his first since leaving the group in 1992, which Keith admits he set up to entice Mick back to the group.